sourcegraph/handbook/content/departments/engineering/product/index.md

 ## Contact

-You can reach us at the #product channel or @product-team on Slack.
+You can reach us at the #ask-product channel or @product-team on Slack.
 If you have ideas you want to pass on to the product team, check out the [surfacing product feedback](process/feedback/surfacing_product_feedback.md) page.

 ## Roadmap & Strategy